 As well as being the highest village in the Highlands, Tomintoul is a remarkably well-preserved example of eighteenth-century planning, its layout virtually unchanged in nearly 250 years.
 The 4th Duke of Gordon founded the village in 1776 along the military road built by William Caulfeild – now the A939.
 It was intended that a linen industry would support the village, however the linen industry did not catch on in the Highlands and from the village’s foundation, the people were instead dependent on the produce of their land and cattle to support them.

 Since its creation, travellers and visitors have always stopped off in the village of Tomintoul, offering a welcome break along the high, and sometimes challenging road connecting Strathspey and upper Speyside to Deeside and Donside.
 When Queen Victoria travelled through Strathavon and the Cairngorms in 1860s, this heralded the start of tourism in the area, attracting people from the cities and the south to visit Tomintoul and Glenlivet for its peace and health benefits.
 Four hotels were built in Tomintoul to accommodate visitors, whilst sporting estates were created to cater for shooting and fishing parties.
-Tourism continues to play an important, and growing, part of the local economy, particularly since the designation of the Cairngorms National Park, and with the Glenlivet Estate diversifying into providing new activities such as mountain biking.
+Tourism continues to play an important, and growing, part of the local economy, particularly since the designation of the Cairngorms National Park, the development of marketing initiatives such as the SnowRoads and North East 250 scenic routes and Glenlivet Estate diversifying into providing new activities such as mountain biking.

 Find out more on the history and heritage of the area in the archives of the Thistledown newsletter.